Halifax Harbour Bridges: Toll collection

 cyclists, pedestrians, motorcycles and horses/rider.

 MACPASS was introduced in 1998 to speed up toll collection and provide a more convenient payment method for bridge users.
 The MACPASS was such a success that on July 25, 2006 the HDBC announced they were phasing out the use of tokens to reduce idle times at the toll plaza and ensure the capacity of the bridges was not lessened by toll plaza congestion.
 When the announcement was made, 55% of tolls were already being paid electronically with MACPASS.
 It is believed that if this number can be increased, greenhouse gas emissions could be reduced due to reduced idle times at the toll plaza, and help alleviate the immediate need for a third harbour crossing by ensuring the full capacity of the existing bridges is utilized.

 The HDBC stopped selling tokens on April 1, 2008 and stopped accepting tokens on May 1, 2008.
 Initially bridge users paid a $30 deposit for a MACPASS; this was refunded when the token was phased out and users can now get a transponder free of charge.

 The MACPASS transponder is the same device used on other nearby toll facilities, such as the Cobequid Pass, the toll section of Highway 104, and the Confederation Bridge.
 It is therefore not required to purchase a separate transponder for each service.

 The MACPASS and integrated MACPASS Plus transponders are also set up in cooperation with the Halifax International Airport to work as a payment method at the airport's new pay per use parking facility.

-As a user-pay operation that is self-funding, the Commission receives no assistance from, nor are its loans guaranteed by any level of government.
+When it operated as a user-pay operation that was self-funding, the Commission received no operating subsidy from any level of government.
+Since tolls were removed in March 2025, the Commission now receive its operating and capital expenditure budget through grants from the Provincial government.